Leon-Sam/OpenBottleOpener/README.md

 Sometimes when using SendCutSend you only need a $10 part, but need to spend $30+ dollars for the min spend requirement.

 Make some bottle openers!
 Make it for yourself, and your buddies!
+Stockpile them for stocking stuffer gifts

 # How to use this
 Go to the repo, download the .dxf file and upload it to SendCutSend to get those numbers up!